How Big Is An Acre? Explained

 - According to the United States Census, the total area of New York City measures approximately 300,000 acres (468.9 square miles), although that figure includes water.
 By comparison, the area of Greater London measures approximately 388,000 acres (606.95 square miles).

-- Approximately 100 acres of pizza is consumed in the United States every day.
-That's 3 billion pizzas! (ref)
+- Approximately 100 acres of pizza are consumed in the United States every day.
+3 billion pizzas are sold each year (350 slices every second). (ref)

 - The gardens at Buckingham Palace measure 40 acres and include a helicopter landing pad.